outdreamer/build-a-cure/docs/tasks/examples.md

     - brain-development games: apply AI & brain-scanning to identify missing functionality in brains & generate game to develop that function
       - generative query: use output of game (learning) as input assumption for learning intents using games as intent-fulfillment resource

-## apply structures to solve problem by changing structures (like position) of interface objects, like functions & variables
+## apply structural interface to solve problem by changing structures (like position) of interface objects, like functions & variables

     - add functionality (or associated attributes) with components with base/core functions included, components which can be connected with user-defined functions
       - this can add functionality to products to reduce need for producing new versions